ioarchive/CVRMods/README.md

 # Mods

-### Presence Customizer
+### Presence Changer
-- Allows you to customize or turn off CVR's built in Discord Rich Presence.
+- Allows you to change or turn off CVR's built in Discord rich presence.

 Currently implemented:
-- App ID
+- Change Application ID
+- Disable the rich presence

+Coming later:
-- Details, State, Large/Small Image Keys & Text
+- Large/Small Image Keys & Text, persist after game changes them again (world switch, etc)
-* Buttons may be implemented in the future.
+- String templating and Buttons may be implemented in the future if I have time.
+Pull Requests are always welcome.

 ### [OBS Control](https://github.com/aniiiiiimal/obscontrol)
 An WIP port of my VRChat mod, which is a somewhat-port of a beat saber mod with the same name\